openmc-dev/openmc/docs/source/methods/random_ray.rst

 - **Inactive batches:** In Monte Carlo, use of a fixed source implies that all batches are active batches, as there is no longer a need to develop a fission source distribution.
-However, in random ray mode, there is still need to develop the scattering source by way of inactive batches before beginning active batches.
+However, in random ray mode, there is still a need to develop the scattering source by way of inactive batches before beginning active batches.

 ---------------------------
 Fundamental Sources of Bias